WordPress SEO Tutorial updated September 2014

-I wrote an SEO Tutorial some years ago (before using WP), the older search engine optimization tutorial is still very relevant as I’ve kept it up to date (updated 2014), but like the rest of the world I moved on and now use WordPress as an SEO CMS.
+I wrote an SEO Tutorial some years ago (before using WP), the older search engine optimization tutorial is still very relevant (updated 2014), but like the rest of the world I moved on and now use WordPress as an SEO CMS.

 Best WordPress SEO Plugins

 Many (possible most?)
-WP users believe any WordPress theme (Thesis or Genesis for example) with an SEO plugin like Yoast WordPress SEO or All in One SEO (two of the most popular plugins) is all they need to achieve maximum search engine rankings.
+WP users wrongly believe any WordPress theme (Thesis or Genesis for example) with an SEO plugin like Yoast WordPress SEO or All in One SEO is all they need to achieve maximum search engine rankings.

-I’m afraid you can not get maximum SEO from WordPress just by using a few WordPress SEO Plugins that changes the title tags and adds a few meta tags with a nice looking theme, you must use an entire WordPress SEO package like Stallion Responsive or have decent HTML/CSS/PHP skills to build your own.
+I’m afraid you can not get maximum SEO from WordPress just by using a few WordPress SEO Plugins that changes the title tags and adds a few meta tags with a nice looking theme, you must use an entire WordPress SEO package like Stallion Responsive or have decent HTML/CSS/PHP skills to build your own SEO package.

 I’m that confident no one will create an SEO package as good as Stallion Responsive I’ve offered $5,000 to the first person who matches all of the SEO theme package features plus one more SEO feature: no one will claim it, my theme is way too advanced SEO wise to even match, let alone better.